junghochoi-umd/cryptography-cmsc414fall2022/README.md

    *different* key

-## The Reference Stream
+## The Reference Streams

+Ciphertext streams can be found on ELMS in "Cryptography Sessions" under "Files".
 The file `reference.in` contains the following sequence of requests, in the order given:

  1. A balance request for your checking account
  2. A $100 transfer from your checking account to your savings